The History of the Pierce County (now Puget Sound) Firefighters Pipes & Drums

 The founding members of the band decided early on that the musical development and professional image of the band was a priority.
 Luckily the band had a strong instructor in the drum corp. because of the experience of our Drum Corporal Aaron Weeks.
 However, the same couldn’t be said about our bagpipe instruction.
 After growing in size as well as discipline the band made a decision to hire a new Bagpipe instructor due to creative differences with our first instructor.
 We searched the local area and interviewed 3 well known instructors in the Puget Sound region.
 In March of 2009 the band officially hired our current bagpipe instructor Jeremy Shilley.
 Jeremy was well aware of our goal to debut in the summer of 2009 and put us on an aggressive plan to accomplish our goal.
 So along with hiring Jeremy we were fortunate to bring on a longtime student of Jeremy’s and an accomplished piper in Jimmy Hendryx.
 Jimmy is a Bremerton Firefighter and has been playing the pipes since 2005.
 Jimmy had formerly played in the Peninsula Pipe Band and brought a wealth of experience to the band.
 With this experience he was asked if he was interested in leading this motley crew as our Pipe Major.
 In August 2009 under the direction of Pipe Major Jimmy Hendryx the Pierce County Firefighter’s Pipes & Drums debuted at the opening ceremonies of the “Pile up in Puyallup”.

 Since that time we as a band had what I call a bit of trial by fire.
 We were one of multiple bands that paid respects to our fallen brothers and sisters in arms during that dark time in Pierce County history.
 Prior to the memorials we had joined up with other fire department pipe bands in the northwest to form the Northwest Fire Pipe Band Association.
 Through this organization we were extremely fortunate to draw from the experience and expertise of our brothers in the other bands.
 The Pierce County Firefighter’s Pipes & Drums band is proud to be members of this proud organization.
 Currently the band has 42 members that represent 3 Counties and 15 fire departments.
-Every April and October the band opens its membership to interested parties who are willing to dedicate their time to this time honored and well deserving tradition of the fire service.
 If you would like to know more about the relationship of the Bagpipes and the Fire Service please read on.

 The Band Motto—”Ne Oublie”